zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 ## Facilitator in Teams

-Facilator is an AI-powered agent that is available in Microsoft Teams that is used to automatically take notes of the conversations that happen during a meeting.
+Facilitator is an AI-powered agent that is available in Microsoft Teams that is used to automatically take notes of the conversations that happen during a meeting.
 Facilitator in Teams is used in both chat (peer to peer) and in meetings that are scheduled by a user.
 In both of these cases, a Teams Room console can also be added to the meeting invite as a participant if there is a one available in the meeting room.
 The meeting participants in the room can view Facilitator interactions in chat and navigate to notes to view AI notes taken during the meeting.

 > [!IMPORTANT]